simon2/RT-RkNN/README.md

 # RT-RkNN

-GPU Accelerated Reverse k-Nearest Neighbor Query using Ray Tracing Cores
+Accelerating Reverse k Nearest Neighbor Queries using Ray Tracing Cores

 ## Overview

-RT-RkNN is a high-performance implementation of reverse k-nearest neighbor (RkNN) queries leveraging NVIDIA GPU ray tracing cores for acceleration.
-This project explores various algorithmic approaches to efficiently solve RkNN queries on modern GPUs equipped with Ray Tracing (RT) cores, providing significant speedups over traditional CPU-based methods.
+RT-RkNN is a high-performance implementation of reverse k-nearest neighbor (RkNN) queries leveraging GPU ray tracing cores for acceleration.
+This project explores various algorithmic approaches to efficiently solve RkNN queries on modern GPUs equipped with Ray Tracing (RT) cores, providing significant speedups over traditional CPU and GPU-based methods.

 The reverse k-nearest neighbor query finds all points in a dataset that have a given query point among their k nearest neighbors.
 This is particularly useful in applications such as:
 - Location-based services and spatial databases